-There are many fantastic day trips from Milan – it’s just a matter of picking the one that better suits your needs and interests.
+There are many fantastic day trips from Milan—it’s just a matter of picking the one that best suits your needs and interests.

 If you are looking for a place to spend some time out of town, you are in the right place.
-Here are the best places to visit from Milan.
+Here are the best day trips from Milan.

 Lake Como